journ233/journ233.github.io/src/index.md

 ###	November 27
 #### Study Hall

 - Study Hall.
 Work on your final project in class.
 Ask questions in person.
+There will be food!

 {#
 - Impromptu lesson on using GIS data, [the clip is on bCourses](https://bcourses.berkeley.edu/courses/1512503/external_tools/78985).